 NEW INVESTMENT, RISING PROPERTY VALUES The redesign of Main and Buffalo Streets has triggered a renaissance in the Village of Hamburg.
-Private investment and property values are up.
-The guidelines create the predictability essential to attracting private investment, while maximizing the public investments in the roadway.
-This kind The original 2006 grant of \$200,000 resulted in over \$1 million in new private investment.
+Private investment and property values are up. of predictability essential to attracting private investment, while maximizing the public investments in the roadway.
+This kind of preparation helped the village The original 2006 grant of \$200,000 resulted in over \$1 million in new private investment.
 Since 2005, commercial building permits have skyrocketed from less than 20 to almost 100 per year.
 Village leaders knew it was not enough to simply redesign the road, so they took a wholistic approach, understanding that private development also needed to be guided to support the public investments in the streetscape.
 Prior to the start of the project, the village developed building design guidelines, incorporating them into the local zoning code.
-The changes strengthened the traditional business district, with zero-setback rules for new buildings on Main Street, support for upper-floor residential and mixed-use by requiring two-to-three story buildings, and enhancement of the pedestrian experience with glass and signage standards. - New York Main Street Program, www.dhcr. state.ny.us/Programs/NYMainStreet/ - Hamburg Village Newsletter, June 2010, tinyurl.com/hamburgvillagenews-june2010 - Town of Hamburg, NY, Building Inspection Department, townofhamburgny.com/ Building\Inspection.html of preparation helped the village to win several grants under the New York State Main Street Grant Program.
-The grants contribute up to 50% of the cost of approved façade improvements and building rehabilitation, paid directly to business owners.
+The changes strengthened the traditional business district, with zero-setback rules for new buildings on Main Street, support for upper-floor residential by requiring two-to-three story buildings, and enhancement of the pedestrian experience with glass and signage standards.
+The guidelines create an environment - 1 New York Main Street Program, www.dhcr. state.ny.us/Programs/NYMainStreet/ - 2 Hamburg Village Newsletter, June 2010, tinyurl.com/hamburgvillagenews-june2010 - 3 Town of Hamburg, NY, Building Inspection Department, townofhamburgny.com/ Building_Inspection.html elped the village to win several grants under the New York State Main Street Grant Program.1 The grants contribute up to 50% of the cost of approved façade improvements and building rehabilitation, paid directly to business owners.
 The traffic calming, design guidelines, and grants helped drive investment.
 Due to effective coordination and support, no businesses were lost during construction.
 The state also receives a great return on its expenditure.
 The initial \$200,000 received in 2006 contributed toward \$1.2 million in private investment.
-Subsequent grants totaling \$600,000 have returned at least an equal amount of new private investment.

-In the last five years, annual building permits in the village skyrocketed, tripling in 2006, and doubling again in 2010.
-Average property sale value along Route 62 increased by 169% since 2005.
-Over 40 property owners have been assisted so far, with more than \$3.1 million in future building rehabilitation commitments from over 30 businesses.
-Because of these successes, the Village of Hamburg project is recognized by the New York State Division of Housing and Community Renewal as "Best Practices" for the Main Street Grant Program.
+Subsequent grants totaling \$600,000 have returned at least an equal amount of new private investment.2 In the last five years, annual building permits in the village skyrocketed, tripling in 2006, and doubling again in 2010.
+Average property sale value along Route 62 increased by 169% since 2005.3 Over 40 property owners have been assisted so far, with more than \$3.1 million in future building rehabilitation commitments from over 30 businesses.2 Because of these successes, the Village of Hamburg is recognized by the New York State Division of Housing and Community Renewal as "Best Practices" for the Main Street Grant Program.
 Dramatic Increases in Investment